Raise your hand if you are addicted to milk tea.

 11/18/15 Update: For green milk tea, I plan to try out Possmei Jasmine Green Tea, which I saw the workers at Tous Le Jour mixing up.
 Will post a recipe after I try it!

 Last week, I made a big batch of milk tea for friends.
-I started with a big pot of tea:
+I started with a big pot of tea (edit: I used the recipe below, and multiplied the proportions by ~10):

 After steeping, the tea should be as dark as black coffee: